-The early retirement provision was established in 2005/06 and provides for the payment of annual amounts due to be paid for discretionary pension benefits from enhanced early retirements in 2005/06 onwards.
+The early retirement provision was established in 2005/06 and provided for the payment of annual amounts due to be paid for discretionary pension benefits from enhanced early retirements in 2005/06 onwards.
+This provision has now been exhausted and is no longer required.